serbrious/neuro-game-sdk/API/SPECIFICATION.md

 This message forces Neuro to execute one of the listed actions as soon as possible.
 Note that this might take a bit if she is already talking.

+> [!Important]
+> Neuro can only handle one action force at a time.
+> Sending an action force while another one is in progress will cause problems!

 ```ts
 {
     "command": "actions/force",